mempoolco/aiodiskdb/README.md

 - prune data from the left, at index `8`, starting from the beginning to the location `900` (`ltrim`)
 - drop the whole index `3`, resulting in a file deletion: `drop_index`

-All the items locations not involved into a TRIM operation remains unmodified, even with an `ltrim`.
+All the items locations not involved into a TRIM operation remains unmodified, even after an `ltrim`.